chaim007/flutter-go/README.md

 # hello_go

-A new Flutter application to use aar lib created by gomobile. (android and IOS both support!!!)
+A new Flutter application to use aar lib(android) and framework(ios) create by gomobile. (android and IOS both support!!!)

 ## Getting Started